 - Congestion is expected to have negative timing closure impact, which typically occurs when the congestion level is 5 or greater.
-Level 5 indicates a congested region measuring 32x32 (2 = 32). - The overall router hold-fix effort is expected to be very high, which impacts the ability to meet overall setup requirements. - Specific endpoint pins become both setup-critical and hold-critical and it is difficult or impossible to satisfy both.
-The message includes the names of up to ten pins for design analysis. - Specific CLBs experience high pin utilization or high routing resource utilization which results in local congestion.
-The messages will include the names of up to ten of the most congested CLBs. - In extreme cases with severe congestion, the router warns that congestion is preventing the router from routing all nets, and the router will prioritize the successful completion of routing all nets over timing optimizations.
+Level 5 indicates a congested region measuring 32x32 (2^5 = 32). - The overall router hold-fix effort is expected to be very high, which impacts the ability to meet overall setup requirements. - Specific endpoint pins become both setup-critical and hold-critical and it is difficult or impossible to satisfy both.
+The message includes the names of up to ten pins for design analysis.
+In addition, the router also generates a tight_setup_hold_pins.txt text file that contains a list of the endpoint pins and the launch and capture clock.